Monday thru Friday . 8:00 AM - 5:00 PM EST

-Flexible spending arrangement: These accounts allow employees to be reimbursed for certain medical expenses.
-They are employee-paid, generally through voluntary salary reduction agreements.
-The funds can rollover, but with limitations.
+Flexible Spending Accounts (FSAs): FSAs allow employees to be reimbursed for certain medical expenses.
+They are employee-funded, generally through voluntary salary reduction agreements.
+The funds can roll over, but with limitations.

-Health reimbursement account: These accounts also reimburse employees tax free for qualified medical expenses, but unlike an FSA, HRAs must be funded solely by an employer.
-The dollars can rollover, but they can never be credited directly to the employee and belong to the employer if the employee is terminated or leaves their employer.
+Health Reimbursement Accounts (HRAs): HRAs also reimburse employees’ tax-free for qualified medical expenses, but unlike an FSA, HRAs must be funded solely by an employer.
+The dollars can roll over, but they cannot be credited directly to the employee; they belong to the employer if the employee is terminated or leaves their employment.
+Additional considerations with HRAs: